scheinerman/SimplexTableaux.jl/README.md

 * Other unidentified reasons.
 (In other words, still buggy.)

-This module also set up for maximization problems only.
+This module is only set up for maximization problems only.
 To solve a minimization problem use the dual LP by replacing the inputs `A`, `b`, and `c` with `A'`, `c`, and `b` respectively.

 This module solves LPs using the simplex algorithm which is not the most performant method.
 Further, all data is stored using arbitrary precision integers (that is, `Rational{BigInt}`) which gives exact answer, but is much slower than floating point arithmetic.
 These issues are negligible for small problems.